Djokovic Tackles Djere, Gauff Set To Shine Under US Open Lights - UrduPoint

 Having bagged China's first Olympic tennis singles gold, Zheng is now aiming to follow compatriot Li Na as a Grand Slam winner after coming up short against Sabalenka in the Australian Open final.

-Eighth-seeded Wimbledon champion Barbora Krejcikova became the biggest upset victim of the tournament to date, bounced 6-4, 7-5 by Romanian qualifier Gabriela Ruse.
+Eighth-seeded Wimbledon champion Barbora Krejcikova became the biggest upset victim of the tournament so far, bounced 6-4, 7-5 by Romanian qualifier Elena-Gabriela Ruse.

-Men's fourth seed Alexander Zverev of Germany advanced on cue with a 6-4, 7-6 (7/5), 6-1 victory over France's Alexandre Muller, delighted to close it out quickly in the sultry conditions.
+In men's action, fourth-seeded Alexander Zverev of Germany advanced on cue with a 6-4, 7-6 (7/5), 6-1 victory over France's Alexandre Muller.

 "I thought he played some amazing tennis.
 Especially at the end of the second set, I thought he was the better player than me," Zverev said.
 "I am happy to be done in three sets, to have some rest as it is very hot and tough conditions."